 Additionally, this GamePack also supports Oracle’s Java and Adobe Flash, meaning it can also support web-based games.

-Essentially, if you’re looking for the most fully-featured Linux distribution for playing PC games, the Ubuntu GamePack distro is currently your best option.
-While other distributions, like the Steam OS, are suitable for more casual or inexperienced gamers and programmers, the Ubuntu GamePack isn’t as friendly to beginners.
+Essentially, if you’re looking for the most fully-featured Linux distribution for playing PC games, the Ubuntu GamePack distro is currently your best choice.
+While other distributions like the Steam OS are suitable for more casual or inexperienced gamers and programmers, the Ubuntu GamePack isn’t as friendly to beginners.

-It’s not beginner-unfriendly, either, though.
+However, it’s not beginner-unfriendly, either.
 While the Steam OS will always be the best OS for novices because of the familiar Steam-based format, the Ubuntu GamePack is still your best all-around gaming option.
 Why is this?
 Let’s go into the different functions of the programs that this distro supports.

 Steam OS, as you know, supports any game that’s both available on Steam and compatible with Linux.
 Lutris is an app and game store that’s similar to Steam, but it has some more varied options.
 The Twitch app is available on Lutris, for example.